Chinese ride-hailing giant Didi files for US IPO - KION546

 Didi, China’s giant ride-hailing company, filed paperwork for an initial public offering in the United States with the Securities and Exchange Commission on Thursday.

+The broadening tech crackdown in China is also a concern.
+China has lately been cutting its global tech champions down to size, cracking down on antitrust abuses and undue risk taking.
+Didi in its filing noted that claims or regulatory actions related to anti-monopoly or other concerns “may result in our being subject to fines, constraints on or modification of our business practice, damage to our reputation, and material adverse impact” on finances.

+Despite these risks, Didi “could raise around $10 billion and seek a valuation of close to $100 billion,” according to Reuters, which quoted unnamed sources.
+That would make it the biggest Chinese offering on Wall Street since Alibaba raised $25 billion in 2014.
+Didi did not immediately respond to a request for comment from CNN Business.

-Didi’s principal shareholders include Softbank’s vision fund, Uber and Tencent, according to the SEC filing.
+Didi’s principal shareholders include Softbank’s vision fund and Tencent, according to the SEC filing.
+Uber owns 12.8% in the company, after it sold its China operations to Didi in a landmark deal in 2016.

 Comments